-- The amount of UI benefits paid to former employees and charged to an employer's account; - The amount of taxes paid; and - The average size of an employer's annual taxable payroll for the three preceding years.
+- The amount of UI benefits paid to former employees and charged to an employer's account; - The amount of UI taxes paid; and - The average size of an employer's annual taxable payroll for the three preceding years.

 An employer's tax rate is also determined by the status of the Trust Fund.
 During each calendar year, one of six tax tables is in effect, depending on the balance in the Trust Fund as of the prior September 30th.
 The six tax tables can be viewed in D.C.
-Code § 51-103, Section 8(A) at: http://www.lexisnexis.com/hottopics/dccode/.
+Code § 51-103, Section 8(A) at: https://code.dccouncil.us/dc/council/code/sections/51-103.html.